AndreaFuso/Crazyflie-noetic/README.md

 simulated
 one.
 Thanks to these packages it is also possible to control a real/simulated swarm as well.
-The simulation is performed in [Gazebo](http://gazebosim.org/), while all the framework is handled by ROS, exploiting all the advantages coming from its architecture: nodes, topics, actions and services.
+The simulation is performed in [Gazebo](http://gazebosim.org/), while all the framework is handled by ROS, exploiting all the advantages coming from its architecture: nodes, topics, actions and services. </br> Since ROS Noetic is used, it's possible to exploit [Bitcraze's Python API](https://github.com/bitcraze/crazyflie-lib-python), in particular **cflib**. </br>
 Here it follows a table with tested operating systems:

 Operating systems    | Version
 :-----------------: | :---------: